djacura/AGame/README.md

     > This uses Postgres in deployment and sqlite3 in development.

-13. Enter in all your AWS variables as well as all your `.env` variables into Heroku's Config Vars.
+13. Enter in all your AWS variables into Heroku's Config Vars.

     | Key                   |      Value      |
     | --------------------- | :-------------: |